yilingu0094/yilingu0094.github.io/_pages/publications.md

 \tag{5}
 $$

-To solve $(5)$, we first write an equivalent problem in the epigraph form,
+In order to solve $(5)$, we first write an equivalent problem in the epigraph form,

 $$
 \begin{aligned}